 Across disciplines, Barnard's coursework incorporates the natural world and climate change into its teaching and research.
 These courses allow students to explore and grapple with our human interactions with the natural world from a variety of perspectives, ranging from the hard sciences to the fine arts.
-Read our full list of Fall 2019 courses related to environment and sustainability.
+Read our full list of Spring 2020 courses related to environment and sustainability.
 Here are a few highlights:

 - Compositions: Site Specific and Environmental Methods taught by Jody Sperling in the Dance department.
 This class seeks to explore the relationship between our dancing bodies and the world we inhabit, through collaborative projects that engage with physical sites and ecological concepts.

-- Waste Management, taught by Peter Bower in the Environmental Science department.
+- Conservation and Preservation: The Materiality of Art and Architecture, taught by Peter Bower in the Environmental Science department.
 Students study our waste systems through hands-on projects and analysis.
+Students study earth materials, their transformation into art objects and architectural structures, and the philosophy and analytical techniques required to prepare conservation and preservation strategies. (offered Spring 2020)

 In 2017, the Environmental Science department created a new major, Environment and Sustainability, to engage with the interdisciplinary work of maintaining a sustainable environment.
 Two non-science departments offer an environmental concentration: an Urban Studies specialization in Environment & Sustainability and a minor in Environmental History.